m0xai/trello-mcp/README.md

 1. Run the server in SSE mode (`USE_CLAUDE_APP=false`)
 2. In Cursor, go to Settings (gear icon) > AI > Model Context Protocol
-3. Add a new server with URL `http://localhost:8000` (or your configured host/port)
+3. Add a new server with URL `http://localhost:8000` (or your configured host/port), alternative to use dokcer 127.0.0.1 (not exposed to the outside work) and in the scp configuraiton use "url": `http://host.docker.internal:8952/sse`
 4. Select the server when using Cursor's AI features

 You can also add this configuration to your Cursor settings JSON file (typically at `~/.cursor/mcp.json`):